Board of Education

 school board

-Pictured above are Kaleigh Buckles (ex officio student board member), Matt Finnerty, Nanci Hurlburt (president), Jennifer Howell, Robert Fair, and Erinne Keim,
+Pictured above are Kaleigh Buckles (ex officio student board member), Matt Finnerty, Nanci Hurlburt (president), Jennifer Howell, Robert Fair, and Erinne Keim.

 Board Members